How To Check Your Credit

 How to check your credit score?

-Our online credit check and calculator can check your credit, and we’ll provide you with a credit rating, which can provide a snapshot of your current status.
+which is a snapshot of your current credit risk status.
 A credit reporting agency will use many attributes to determine your credit score.
-Any business supplying loans may access this report and decide if you’re a suitable applicant.
-To see your credit report, you can fill out our digital form, and we’ll send it to you within minutes.
+Lenders offering loans may access this report and decide if you’re a suitable applicant.
+To request a free credit report, click here .

 What does a credit score say about you?

-If you complete an online check of your credit score and find out it is lower than you’d like, you can work on improving it.
-When you need money, a low-interest loan is the best way to get it, but lenders prefer to deal with people who have a high credit rating.
-Some specialist lenders will offer loans to people with a bad credit score, but these usually charge higher interest rates, increased fees, and other charges.
+If you complete a check of your credit score and find out that it is lower than you’d like, you can work on improving it.
+When you need money, a low-interest loan is the best way to get it, but lenders prefer to deal with individuals who have a high credit rating.

-Building a good credit history is the best way to ensure you have plenty of options when you need money.
-A good credit rating is often awarded to people who demonstrate positive financial achievements.
-The first stage of improving your credit score eliminates any outstanding debt.
-Have a look through your credit report and see if there are any loans or credit cards that you no longer need or you can pay out quickly.
-Eliminating debt or potential debt (e.g. credit cards) will mean that lenders may offer you a larger loan as there is less strain on your finances.
+Building a good credit history is a way to ensure you have plenty of options when you need financial support.
+A good credit rating is often awarded to people who demonstrate positive financial traits.
+The first stage of improving your credit score is to eliminate any outstanding debt.
+Have a look through your credit report and see if there are any loans or credit cards that you no longer need or you can pay off earnestly.
+Eliminating debt or potential debt (e.g. credit cards) will mean that lenders may increase the amount they are willing to lend as there is less strain on your finances.
 You can lower your limits for any existing credit cards, but it is best to have them paid off and closed if you no longer need them.
-Banks and other financial institutions prefer to lend money to people with as little debts as possible.
+Banks and other financial institutions prefer to lend money to people with less debts.

-If you have any remaining loans, ensure payments for these are all up to date.
-If you fall behind on the repayments, it may be noted on your credit report, which can affect your credit rating.
+If you have any remaining loans, ensure payments for them are all up to date.
+If you fall behind on the repayments, it may be noted on your credit report, which can in turn affect your credit rating.

-Having a good savings history can make you more appealing to a lender as it shows you have financial disciplines in place.
-In addition to your savings, you can keep a good relationship with your current bank.
-When you work with your bank, they are more willing to lend you money, even if your credit score is lower than they’d prefer.
+Having a good savings history can make you more appealing to a lender as it shows you have good financial discipline in place.
+In addition to your savings, you are also developing a good relationship with your current bank.
 Several factors go into producing your credit report, but making positive changes is the easiest way to improve your credit score.

-When you’re building your credit rating, you should check your credit regularly, as it can show you if there are any changes (positive or negative) to your report.
-At Equifax, we offer a subscription service that will automatically notify you of any changes to your credit file.
+When you’re building your credit rating, you should check your credit report regularly, as it can show you if there are any changes (positive or negative) to your credit health.
+At Equifax, we also offer a subscription service that will automatically notify you of any changes to your credit file.
 These changes will include when a lender accesses your report and when adjustments occur.

-As part of our subscription service, we’ll also monitor the dark web to see if your details are being sold.
-Identity theft is often a cause of poor credit scores, and those who use stolen identities to apply for loans and credit cards will leave the victims paying the bills.
-ID theft in Australia is common.
-In most situations, you only know about identity theft after an unauthorised loan has been opened.
-At Equifax, we’ll include insurance as part of our subscription to help protect you against losses caused by identity theft.
+As part of our subscription service, we can also monitor the dark web to protect you against identity theft.
+Identity theft in Australia is common.
+In most situations, you only know about identity theft after an unauthorised loan has been opened in your name.
+At Equifax, our subscription service can also include Identity Guard Insurance^ to help protect you against losses caused by identity theft.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.